 Apex Legends Meta Retrospective – A History of Balance in Apex Legends

-Apex Legends is coming up on its third birthday in February 2022.
+Apex Legends is coming up on its fourth birthday in February 2023.
 In these past three years, the game has been through a ton of changes to characters, weapons, and even fundamental game mechanics.
 And with the usual live service additions constantly forced in, the Apex Legends meta looks entirely different now compared to on release.

 As with most battle royales, the game is heavily casual-focused.
 Players provide income after all, and keeping as many of them happy as possible will lead to the biggest gains for the developer and publisher.
 However, Apex Legends has a specific boon that most multiplayer titles can only ever dream of: a large, dedicated, hardcore fan base that grinds the game season after season.